 Adjunct Associate Professor: K. Schoendorf

-Adjunct Assistant Professors: K. Grantz, C. Lutter (Adjunct Clinical Prof)
+Adjunct Assistant Professors: E. Coate, K. Grantz, C. Lutter (Adjunct Clinical Prof)

-Clinical Professor: A. Robinson (Director, Karabelle Pizzigati Endowed Professorship in Adv for Children, Youth and Families)
+Associate Clinical Professors: E. Maring (Director of Global Health Initiatives), B. Slaughter (Director, Karabelle Pizzigati Endowed Professorship in Adv for Children, Youth and Families)

-Professors Emeriti: B. Braun, S. Hofferth, S. Koblinsky, N. Myricks (Assoc Prof), S. Randolph (Assoc Prof), R. Rubin (Assoc Prof), J. Wallen (Assoc Prof)
+Professors Emeriti: E. Anderson, B. Braun, N. Epstein, S. Hofferth, S. Koblinsky, L. Leslie, N. Myricks (Assoc Prof), S. Randolph (Assoc Prof), R. Rubin (Assoc Prof), J. Wallen (Assoc Prof)

 Visiting Faculty: F. Goldscheider (College Park Professor), S. Kessel (Professor of the Practice)

 The Family Science Department provides a multi-tier advising system that will help students design and carry out a program of study best suited to their interests and needs.
-Several advisors are available, depending on student need: the Family Science Undergraduate Program Director, Kay Myat; Faculty Advisors; and SPH advisors at the School of Public Health Center for Academic Success and Achievement (CASA).
+Several advisors are available, depending on student need: the Family Science Undergraduate Program Manager, Kendyl Oliver; Faculty advisors; and SPH advisors at the School of Public Health Center for Academic Success and Achievement (CASA).

-For general questions and consultation about degree requirements, the FMSC Undergraduate Program Director, Kay Myat, is available in the main office (1142KK School of Public Health) as a first point of contact.
-The Undergraduate Program Director also conducts change of major workshops and orientations for students in the major.
+For general questions, consultation about degree requirements, careers in Family Science and research opportunities, the Family Science Undergraduate Program Manager, Kendyl Oliver, is available in the main office (1142MM School of Public Health) as a first point of contact.
+The Undergraduate Program Manager, also conducts change of major workshops and orientations for students in the major.

 Undergraduate Research Experiences